-APARSEN brings together commercial and public organisations across Europe to come to a common vision for research in digital preservation.
-It will help the create a centre of excellence in digital preservation.
-The SCIDIP-ES project began in late 2011 and will put in place key infrastructure components, based on those prototyped by CASPAR, which will help organisations be more trustworthy as preservers of digitally encoded information.
+APARSEN brought together commercial and public organisations across Europe to come to a common vision for research in digital preservation.
+The SCIDIP-ES project tested key infrastructure components, based on those prototyped by CASPAR, to help organisations be more trustworthy as preservers of digitally encoded information.

 He founded and co-chairs the Research Data Alliance group on Active Data Management Plans and the group on Preservation e-Infrastructure.